evhub/coconut/DOCS.md

 ### `concurrent_map`

 Coconut provides a concurrent version of `map` under the name `concurrent_map`. `concurrent_map` makes use of multiple threads, and is therefore much faster than `map` for IO-bound tasks.
-Use of `concurrent_map` requires `concurrent.futures`, which exists in the Python 3 standard library, but under Python 2 will require `python -m pip install futures` to function.
+Use of `concurrent_map` requires `concurrent.futures`, which exists in the Python 3 standard library, but under Python 2 will require `pip install futures` to function.

 ##### Python Docs